uchicago/shibboleth-oidc/README.md

 This file is presently not reloaded on changes, and its associated context is also not yet reloadable.
 Key rotations for the default keystore must happen manually, and require a restart for the time being.

-Note that every client registered in the IdP is also able to specify an endpoing for its JWKS.
+Note that every client registered in the IdP is also able to specify an endpoint for its JWKS.

 ### Flows